-Principal Investigator: Mary McKay, PhD, Fred Ssewamala, PhD
+Principal Investigator: Mary McKay, PhD; Fred M. Ssewamala, PhD

-Study Team: Kimberly Hoagwood, PhD, Ozge Sensoy Bahar, PhD
+Study Team: Ozge Sensoy Bahar, PhD; Apollo Kivumbi, MBChB, MPH

-Research Collaborators: Abel Mwebembezi (Reach the Youth-Uganda), Fr.
+Research Collaborators: Abel Mwebembezi, PhD (Reach the Youth-Uganda); Fr.
 Kato Bakulu of Masaka Diocese

-SMART Africa-Uganda is part of the SMART (Strengthening Mental health and Research Training) Africa Center, a 5-year longitudinal project (2016-2021) funded by the National Institute of Mental Health (NIMH).
-SMART Africa Center is a global transdisciplinary center focused on reducing child mental health service and research gaps.
+SMART Africa-Uganda is part of the SMART (Strengthening Mental health and Research Training) Africa Center, a 5-year multi-country longitudinal study (2016-2021) funded by the National Institute of Mental Health (NIMH).
+SMART Africa is a global transdisciplinary center focused on reducing child mental health service and research gaps in Ghana, Kenya, South Africa and Uganda.
 SMART Africa-Uganda is a major scale-up study that examines the impact and implementation of an evidence-based multiple family group intervention for children experiencing behavioral problems and their families in Uganda.
-ICHAD research staff is co-leading this scale-up study in the Greater Masaka region of Uganda with 3000 children (ages 8 to 13) and their families across 30 schools.
+ICHAD research team is co-leading this scale-up study with 3,000 children (ages 8 to 13) and their families across 30 schools in the Greater Masaka region of Uganda.

 Tozan, Y., Capasso, A., Namatovu, P., Kiyingi, J., Damulira, C., Nabayinda, J., Bahar, O. S., McKay, M. M., Hoagwood, K., & Ssewamala, F. M. (2022).
 Costing of a multiple family group strengthening intervention (Smart-Africa) to improve child and Adolescent Behavioral Health in Uganda.
 The American Journal of Tropical Medicine and Hygiene. https://doi.org/10.4269/ajtmh.21-0895